KRVPerera/ConcurrentLab1/README.md

 Idea of the lab is to create three different implementations of a linked list.
 + Serial version
-+ Verion with a mutex for the whole list
++ Version with a mutex for the whole list
 + Read-Write lock version

-Each one will default run and gather 100 samples and using standard deviation and mean decide how many test cases needed to be sampled to get an accuracy of 5% and 95% confidence interval.
+Uses `pthread.h` for thread creation and mutual exclusion.
+Each run will default run with 2 thread if parallel version and gather 100 samples and using standard deviation and mean decide how many test cases needed to be sampled to get an accuracy of 5% and 95% confidence interval.
 If it is larger than 100, program will automatically rerun for the desired number of times until it reaches 5% accuracy and 95% confidence level.
 ###Building the Project
 Create a folder inside the project. eg : build.
 Then within the folder run `cmake ..`, In linux this will usually create a Makefile to compile the project.
-You can run make within the folder to build the project.
+You can run `make` within the folder to build the project.

 ###Command line arguments
 After building it will create a executable named "ConcurrentTHLab_1".